 Differenza Donna’s legal office is specialized in gender-based violence and the defense of women’s and children’s rights.
-It includes 18 qualified lawyers, covering both civil and criminal law.
-The Head of our legal office is criminal lawyer Teresa Manente, while Simona Napolitani is in charge of the civil law sector.
+It includes qualified lawyers, covering both civil and criminal law.
+The Head of our legal office is criminal lawyer Teresa Manente.

-Our lawyers give legal advice to our supported or sheltered women each week at Differenza Donna’s headquarter, located in Via Tacito 90.
+Our lawyers give legal advice to our supported or sheltered women each week at Differenza Donna’s headquarter, located in Via Tacito 90 Rome.

-In addition to the two heads of department, the following lawyers are part of our legal office:
+In addition to the head of department, the following lawyers are part of our legal office: